gorillamania/aicodebot.github.io/index.markdown

 </p>

 <h1>Collaborate and Contribute</h1>
 <p>The brilliance of AICodeBot flourishes through the collaboration of ingenious minds like yours.
 We welcome developers passionate about revolutionizing coding experiences.
-Leave your mark by contributing to our open-source GitHub project. </p><p>Join us in the quest to build the ultimate AI team member!</p>
+Leave your mark by contributing to our open-source GitHub project. </p>
+<p><a href="https://github.com/gorillamania/AICodeBot" target="_blank">Join us</a> in the quest to build the ultimate AI team member!</p>